Averbea/AdventOfCode/readme.md

 # adventofcode
 This repo contains my personnal answers to all of the problems proposed by [AdventOfCode](https://adventofcode.com/).
 Most of it is missing and will be added as I complete them.
 You can check the commits or the list below to know which has been completed.
 I also propose to viewers to use init.py to copy this repo hierarchy and get down to coding themselves.

+# Credits

+The init.py was originally created by [AlexeSimon](https://github.com/AlexeSimon) The original Version can be found in his own [repository](https://github.com/AlexeSimon/adventofcode)

 ## Copying the template